andretms/Scratch/README-template.md

 `only few lines of sample code to call the API.
 Should be aquireToken for whatever platform.
 Nothing more.`

-and larger documentation should go below, buut really should be in docs.
+and larger documentation should go below, but really should be in docs.

 ## Installation